hypervel/hypervel.org/docs/docs/seeding.md

 ## Introduction

 Hypervel includes the ability to seed your database with data using seed classes.
 All seed classes are stored in the `database/seeders` directory.
-By default, a `DatabaseSeeder` class is defined for you.
-From this class, you may use the `call` method to run other seed classes, allowing you to control the seeding order.
+By default, the `db:seed` command runs all the seeders in `database/seeders` directory.

 ::: note
 [Mass assignment protection](/docs/eloquent#mass-assignment) is automatically disabled during database seeding.